LokoTypically one either refers to the library primitives through the Loko module name or, as done in this documentation, uses an abbreviation such as

 @@ if_else (exists predicate_n traversal) optic_n

-starts a conditional optic definition where the following case
+@@ opticcond_of traversal starts a conditional optic definition where the following cases use the traversal to extract targets for their predicates.

 val case :